japila-books/apache-spark-internals/docs/configuration-properties.md

 a| [[spark.executor.id]]

 | spark.executor.heartbeatInterval
-a| [[spark.executor.heartbeatInterval]] Interval after which an xref:executor:Executor.adoc[] reports heartbeat and metrics for active tasks to the driver
+a| [[spark.executor.heartbeatInterval]] Interval after which an executor:Executor.md[] reports heartbeat and metrics for active tasks to the driver

 Default: `10s`

-Refer to xref:executor:Executor.adoc#heartbeats-and-active-task-metrics[Sending heartbeats and partial metrics for active tasks]
+Refer to executor:Executor.md#heartbeats-and-active-task-metrics[Sending heartbeats and partial metrics for active tasks]

 | spark.executor.heartbeat.maxFailures
-a| [[spark.executor.heartbeat.maxFailures]] Number of times an xref:executor:Executor.adoc[] will try to send heartbeats to the driver before it gives up and exits (with exit code `56`).
+a| [[spark.executor.heartbeat.maxFailures]] Number of times an executor:Executor.md[] will try to send heartbeats to the driver before it gives up and exits (with exit code `56`).

 Default: `60`

 NOTE: Introduced in https://issues.apache.org/jira/browse/SPARK-13522[SPARK-13522 Executor should kill itself when it's unable to heartbeat to the driver more than N times].

 | spark.executor.instances
-a| [[spark.executor.instances]] Number of xref:executor:Executor.adoc[] in use
+a| [[spark.executor.instances]] Number of executor:Executor.md[] in use

 Default: `0`